 This bottle is perhaps the best one available for crowd pleasing purposes.
 Brought into the light via the famous American sitcom Parks and Recreation, the Lagavulin is mixed with peat and campfire smoke.
 It is often referred to as brisket on a hot summer day, as it contains aggressive flavours that give off the same feeling.

 If you are looking for a beginner, entry-level Scotch from Islay, look no further.
-Serving as the Islay’s largest distillery, Caol IIa produces some of the top scotch Scotch in the region.
+Serving as Islay’s largest distillery, Caol Ila produces some of the top whisky brands, particularly Scotch, in the region.
 The one thing that distinguishes it from other editions is that this whisky was particularly finished amongst barrels that once held Moscatel sherry wine.
 This resulted in a product that balances the smoke and peat extremely well, creating an astonishingly sweet barrel.

 - Laphroaig 10 Cask Strength

 This Scotch possesses a strong smell, and is widely available across different bars and wineries.
 It is an interestingly complex bottle, and the Laphroaig’s Càirdeas series are sold in the market every summer.
-The 10-year expression bottled at cask strength is unadulterated Laphroaig and the best regular bottle in its lineup.
+The 10-year expression bottled at cask strength is unadulterated Laphroaig and the best single malt Scotch whisky regular bottle in its lineup.

 The Corryvreckan whisky is the winner of The World’s Best Single Malt in 2010 by the World Whiskies Awards.
 Living up to its intensity, it was named after the famous whirlpool that lies to the north of Islay.
 It provides a non-chill-filtered experience of peat and pepper aged in virgin French Limousin oak, giving it a refreshing taste.